ScanLab-ossi/DynamicRandomGraphs/README.md

 # Getting started

-If you want to use the library to generate random networks, you should follow these steps.

 ## Prerequisites

 Make sure you have `Python3` installed on your computer, as well as `pip` and `setuptools`, and that they are up to